Carole Shepherd, LCSW-R, LMT, RYT, SEP

 Acceptance and Commitment Therapy (ACT)

-Acceptance and Commitment Therapy (ACT) is a cognitive and behavioral approach that uses acceptance and mindfulness, together with commitment and behavior change strategies to increase psychological flexibility.
-ACT helps people to develop clarity about personal values and goals, and commit to needed behavior change.
+Acceptance and Commitment Therapy is a cognitive and behavioral approach that uses acceptance and mindfulness, together with commitment and behavior change strategies to increase psychological flexibility.
+ACT helps people develop clarity about personal values and goals, and then commit to needed behavior change.

 Internal Family Systems (IFS)

-Internal Family Systems (IFS) helps us to bring awareness to our different internal voices so we can begin to understand and resolve internal conflicts.
-By paying attention to the interactions between different parts of ourselves, we can learn to develop a compassionate and trusting self-relationship often resulting in significant improvement in symptoms and interactions with others.
+Internal Family Systems brings awareness to your different internal voices so that you can begin to understand and resolve internal conflicts.
+By paying attention to the interactions between different parts of yourself, you can learn to develop a compassionate and trusting self-relationship, often resulting in significant improvement in symptoms and interactions with others.

 A key tenet of IFS is that all of us have a core self that is never damaged and does not need to be healed.
 As we gain access to our intrinsic, positive core qualities, we can establish authentic self-leadership.